 School of Nursing students are encouraged to contact their advisor at least once per year, and at any time with questions and concerns.
-Advisor offices are located in the main Julka Hall Nursing Office.
+Advisor offices are located on the 3rd floor of the IM building.
 Advisors assist students with matters such as registration, scheduling, degree maps, general education requirements, and petitions.
-Students may conveniently schedule an appointment through Starfish, or reach their advisor at any time via the contact information listed below.
+Students may conveniently schedule an appointment through Starfish or reach their advisor at any time via the contact information listed below.